stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/deployment/deploying-ratemyderp/index.md

 #### Off-site Duplication

 All local backups are sent to an off-site target each day via a remote `rsync` pull.
 The remote pull isn't documented here, for security reasons.

-### Test Deployment

-Now that everything is setup on our VM, let's configure and test an initial deployment.

-### Deployment

-GitLab's CI/CD pipeline and runners are used to build new versions of the application and deploy the built source to our VM.

-#### Overview

-`Git Push -> GitLab runner: npm build -> cp src .py and frontend -> backup postgres -> run migrations -> restart server`

-### Continuous Delivery